11th annual Tarawera Ultramarathon | Rotorua New Zealand

 Tarawera Ultramarathon Mobile App

-Follow the race on the mobile app – available on both iPhone and Android
+Follow the race on the mobile app – available on both iPhone and Android.
+The app will be updated around 2 weeks before race day.

-- Race week starts on Thursday morning and ends on Sunday evening.
+- Race week starts on Wednesday evening and ends on Sunday evening.
 You are welcome to attend all race week activities.

 - There will be Tarawera merchandise plus sponsors products at the Expo.